 Step #3 Open Trading and Demat Account

 After NRE and PIS confirmation, NRI trading and demat account can be opened with Zerodha.
-Along with other documents, a copy of PIS has to be submitted.
-You can get the application form from Zerodha account.
-In case you have both NRE and NRO account, you have to specify one to be mapped to the trading account.
-By mapping NRE account, only equity trading is possible while through NRO account one can trade in both equity and derivative segments.
+Along with other documents, a copy of the PIS has to be submitted.
+You can get the application form from the Zerodha account.
+In case you have both NRE and NRO accounts, you have to specify which one you need to map to the trading account.
+By mapping the NRE account, only equity trading is possible while through the NRO account, one can trade in both equity and derivative segments.

 Step #4 Documents Required to Open Account

-The last step of opening an account is to submit necessary documents like a Copy of PIS letter, a Copy of FEMA declaration (available in the Zerodha site), a Copy of PAN card, Overseas address proof, Indian address proof, passport size photograph, bank account proof etc. In case of an Indian passport, valid visa and Indian birth proof is mandatory.
-On the other side, in case of a foreign passport, a copy of valid passport and PIO (person on Indian origin)/OCI (overseas citizen of India) cards are required.
+The last step of opening an account is to submit necessary documents like a Copy of the PIS letter, a Copy of the FEMA declaration (available on the Zerodha site), a Copy of the PAN card, Overseas address proof, Indian address proof, passport size photograph, bank account proof, etc. In the case of an Indian passport, a valid visa and Indian birth proof are mandatory.
+On the other side, in the case of a foreign passport, they require a copy of a valid passport and PIO (person of Indian origin)/OCI (overseas citizen of India) cards.

 Other Aspects of NRI Account in Zerodha